-A potential endgame upgrade is Breathstealer, which is quite strong in Ultimatums since you basically have every possible aura up at all times (energy shield, speed, physical damage, life regeneration, etc).
+A potential endgame upgrade is Breathstealer, which is quite strong in dense content such as Ultimatums since you basically have every possible aura up at all times (energy shield, speed, physical damage, life regeneration, etc).
 You do lose some life and resists, but can get an extra anointment.
 I'd recommend something like Crystal Skin for +1% maximum elemental resistances.

 Life and resists, and 30% movement speed.
-Good boots are pretty cheap this league.
 Good boot enchants are life regen if you've been hit recently, and the attack and spell dodge ones.

 Life, resists, and dexterity if necessary.
 Not much to write home about.

-If you can get an Assassin's Mark on hit (Shaper) or Poacher's Mark on hit (Elder) ring, you can save a gem socket.
+If you can get a Vulnerability on hit (Warlord) or Poacher's Mark on hit (Elder) ring, you can save a gem socket.

 Again, life, resists, and dexterity.
 Ravenous Horde is by far the best DPS anointment.
-It's nice to have mana leech somewhere, be it on a ring, amulet, or jewel, since you're just barely sustaining Dom Blow's mana cost with regen alone.
+You need to have mana leech somewhere, be it on a ring, amulet, or jewel, since you'd struggle to sustain Dom Blow's mana cost with regen alone.

 The Jinxed Juju is a decent unique amulet to consider, granting useful stats such as chaos resistance, aura/curse effect, and damage taken from spectres' life before yours.